aihybridwebsitedesign1-tech/smarthvacanalytics/CANCEL_SUBSCRIPTION_FIX.md

 ## Technical Details

-The error occurs in `/app/api/cancel-subscription/route.ts` at line 76-116 when attempting to query the profiles table.
-The service role client is created with a key from project "imxmvqxugbrhwxhfrmje" but tries to connect to project "kvgptvhspucsokvxwlql", causing Supabase to reject the authentication.
+The error occurred in `/app/api/cancel-subscription/route.ts` at line 76-116 when attempting to query the profiles table.
+The service role client was created with a key from project "imxmvqxugbrhwxhfrmje" but tried to connect to project "kvgptvhspucsokvxwlql", causing Supabase to reject the authentication.

+The fix corrects the SUPABASE_URL and ANON_KEY to point to the correct project "imxmvqxugbrhwxhfrmje" so all keys now match.

-The code includes comprehensive error handling that detects this as an authentication error and returns the "Service authentication failed" message to protect sensitive configuration details from being exposed to the client.
+The code includes comprehensive error handling that detects authentication errors and returns the "Service authentication failed" message to protect sensitive configuration details from being exposed to the client.